Princess Sally Acorn

 Cancellation of Archie comics

-After the cancellation of the Archie Sonic comics in 2017, it is unknown if we will ever see Sally Acorn or any of the other Freedom Fighters ever again.
+After the cancellation of the Archie Sonic comics in 2017, the fate of Sally and the other Freedom Fighters was left uncertain.
 She does not appear in the IDW Sonic comic series, nor has she been referenced in any games outside of a cameo in Sonic Spinball.
-However, not all hope is lost for Sally - series director Morio Kishimoto has expressed some, if minor, interest in reusing her, and she has been featured in the Sonic Forces prequel comic in a cameo..
+However, series director Morio Kishimoto has expressed some minor interest in reusing her, and she has been featured in the Sonic Forces prequel comic in a cameo..
 Whether this technically makes her canon to the Sonic game universe is up to interpretation.

 Sally was intended to appear in multiple comic issues that were ultimately cancelled.
 She likely would have appeared in issue 292, as she appears on the cover.
 She also would have appeared in Sonic Universe 97, venturing with Amy and Cream to repair Nicole's damaged systems.